kaycmendes/keyc/README.md

 A modern, TypeScript-first key-value storage library with middleware, compression, and edge computing support.

-Keyc is a fork and modernization of [Keyv](https://github.com/jaredwray/keyv), designed to provide enhanced features, better performance, and improved TypeScript support.
+Keyc is inspired by [Keyv](https://github.com/jaredwray/keyv), redesigned to provide enhanced features, better performance, and improved TypeScript support.

 ## Features